Pay off your debt sooner with the Chase Slate® credit card. Get 0% intro APR on transfers and purchases for the first 15 months.

 You want rewards.

 Cards with market-leading intro APRs often don’t offer rewards.
-If you’re looking for travel rewards, try cards like the Chase Sapphire Preferred® credit card or Bank of America® Travel Rewards credit card.
+If you’re looking for travel rewards, try cards like the Chase Sapphire Preferred® Card or Bank of America® Travel Rewards credit card.
 For cash back, consider the Citi® Double Cash Card or Bank of America® Cash Rewards credit card.

 You want rewards and a strong intro APR.